db2x_xsltprocdb2x_xsltproc — XSLT processor invocation wrapper

 test different XSLT processors without having to add

-to every script or make file in
+--xslt-processor to every script or make file in

 your documentation build system.